threeML/astromodels/docs/installation.md

 # Installation

-If you plan to install `threeML` as well please also refer to its [install instructions](inv:threeML#installation) which are more detailed.
+If you plan to install `threeML` as well please also refer to its [installation instructions](inv:threeML#installation) which are more detailed.

 ## TL;DR